 He wound his way through the scrub trees, blackberry briars, and thistles, paying no mind to them pulling at his clothes.
 This trophy would complete his collection of victims buried on Killer’s Knob.
 The last to lie in this barren Kentucky patch of ground.
 The woman, though small, grew heavier with each step.

 He stopped to douse the lantern before climbing the hill.
 Dumping her on the ground, he rolled his shoulders to loosen the kinks.
-He waited until his eyes became accustomed to the dark.
+He waited l his eyes became accustomed to the dark.
 The full moon flitted in and out of the clouds.
-He looked at the luminous dial on his watch: 2:10 AM.
+He looked at the luminous numbers on his watch: 2:10 AM.
 Lightning flashed in the west.
 The storm was coming fast he had less than an hour.

 An owl called from a nearby oak.
 He knew some Native Americans believed owls carried the spirits of the dead.
 Was she here, watching her murderer preparing to bury her?
 He shivered at the thought, yet it was not an uncomfortable sensation.
 With an eye on the thickening storm clouds, he hauled up her corpse and continued climbing the hill.
 Reaching the top, he shook her off.
 Her head bounced off a headstone.
 It didn’t matter.
 She was past feeling.

 He surveyed the flat land below him.
 No lights this time of morning.
 He must be the only one up.
 There was only one house within a mile.
 In the last hundred years, his were the only kills buried in this forsaken ground.
 He buried his first victim here three years ago.
 This one would be the last.
 Tomorrow he would seek another graveyard, a piece of ground where the weeds grew thick and the dead lay forgotten.

 He made his first kill the night after Buck Olsen was elected sheriff of Beaufort County.
 He was 19, just starting out.
 Even as a teenager, he was fascinated with serial killers.